Qunzhang1996/Master_Thesis/README.md

 **Emails:** [qunz@chalmers.se](mailto:qunz@chalmers.se), [saeedsal@chalmers.se](mailto:saeedsal@chalmers.se), [borerik@chalmers.se](mailto:borerik@chalmers.se)
 **Affiliation:** Department of Electrical Engineering, Chalmers University of Technology, Göteborg, Sweden

+## Instruction
+- Overwrite carla in the CARLA path with the folder named carla in the file to use the local controller for this project
+- Simulations are run via the "main" and "main_EKF" file.
+This is also where simulations are configured, including e.g., designing traffic scenarios and setting up the optimal controllers.
+- Before running, change map to Town06
+- Notice: Remember to change the path.

 ## Purpose

 The objectives of this thesis are to: